 Depending upon the size of your pears, you’ll want about 3 to 4 medium to fill one quart sized jar.

-Bartlett pears are a great variety, but any pear will do, EXCEPT Asian pears.
+Some of the best pears for canning are Bartlett pears, but any pear will do, EXCEPT Asian pears.
 They’re not acidic enough on their own to can, so you must add 1 Tablespoon of bottled lemon juice per pint or 2 Tablespoons of bottled lemon juice per quart jars in order to can Asian pears safely at home.
 Below is my canned pear halves recipes.

 Remember that super duper easy trick on peeling I promised.
 Here it is.
 You can peel pears the exact same way as you peel tomatoes and peaches, by blanching them.
 Hello, I just rocked your pear loving world, didn’t I?1.Take a big old pot of boiling water and submerge your pears for 15 seconds.
 With a slotted spoon, remove those bad boys into a bowl of warm water.
 (I toss my 1/4 cup of bottled lemon juice into the warm water and use it for storing the pears once peeled and cored as well).
 The lemon juice helps them from turning brown and is purely for looks in this instance.2.
 Next, simply rub off the peel of the pear.
 Seriously, the skin slides off.
 No knife and no peeler needed.
 Way cool, huh?
 If you happen to not get a side of the pear in the boiling water, just take the back of a spoon and scrape it off.